whprocter/RPr-Chakraborty-2021/docs/report/report.md

 ### Planned differences from the original study

-We plan to implement the analysis to the greatest extent possible in R / RStudio, using the geepack package for the generalized estimating equation and SpatialEpi package for the spatial scan statistics, whereas the original study was conducted using ArcGIS (Desktop v 10.7), SPSS, and SaTScan (v9.6).
+We implemented the analysis to the greatest extent possible in R / RStudio, using the geepack package for the generalized estimating equation and SpatialEpi package for the spatial scan statistics, whereas the original study was conducted using ArcGIS (Desktop v 10.7), SPSS, and SaTScan (v9.6).

 We will plan to check the normality of our distribution of our independent variables before correlations.
 If they are not normal, we may choose to calculate the bivariate correlation using a Spearman's Rho.